Forwards Coach, Chris Gibbes, says the Ospreys are ‘down, but not out’ after a disappointing evening at the Stadio XXV Aprile in Parma.

-After trailing by 10 at the break after a disjointed opening 40 minutes, they came flying out of the blocks after the restart and a much improved third quarter saw them run in three tries as they looked set to secure the bonus point win they came for, only for a dramatic contest to swing the other way as two late scores left the Ospreys stunned.
+Trailing by 10 at the break following a disjointed opening 40 minutes, they came flying out of the blocks after the restart and a much improved third quarter saw them run in three tries as they looked set to secure the bonus point win they came for, only for a dramatic contest to swing the other way as two late scores left the Ospreys stunned.

 “It’s very, very disappointing” said Gibbes immediately after the final whistle.